• Skip to main content

 • 425 g tin of pineapple chunks drained, 250ml juice reserved

-• 1.5 tbsp cornflour dissolved in 2 tbsp water
+• 1.5 tablespoon cornflour dissolved in 2 tablespoon water

 • 1 onion chopped